Securing a service network using policies

 command and check that the output includes the following line:Skupper is enabled for namespace "<namespace>" in interior mode (with policies).

-Install the CRD as described in Installing the policy system CRD.
+Install the CRD as described in Installing the Skupper policy CRD.
+This step closes connections and removes all service network services and exposed resources.

 $ kubectl create clusterrolebinding skupper-service-controller-<namespace> --clusterrole=skupper-service-controller --serviceaccount=<namespace>:skupper-service-controller